-- Rezone Montgomery County's Division of Fleet Management Equipment Maintenance and Operations Center, 16624 Crabbs Branch Way, from the EOF 0.75 H-60 T Zone to the EOF 0.75 H-60 Zone. - Rezone Parcel (P947) from EOF 0.75 H-100 T Zone to EOF 0.75 H-60 Zone.
+- Rezone the EMTOC, 16624 Crabbs Branch Way, from the EOF 0.75 H-60 T Zone to the EOF 0.75 H-60 Zone. - Rezone Parcel (P947) from EOF 0.75 H-100 T Zone to EOF 0.75 H-60 Zone.
 This parcel has an existing stream with its associated buffers, stormwater management structure, trees and it is unbuildable. - Confirm the EOF 0.5 H-50 Zone for the MDTA property. - Confirm the EOF 0.5 H-50 Zone for Roberts Oxygen.
 Any redevelopment of this property should maintain the existing 50-foot setback established from the adjacent MCDOT salt storage structures to create a compatible relationship with the existing single-family dwellings in the Town of Washington Grove.